r23/MyOOS/blog/wordpress/wp-content/plugins/really-simple-captcha/readme.txt

 * The required WordPress version changed to 3.2 and higher.
 * Use plain text file as answer file (again).
 This time, hash value generated with hash_hmac() is stored in the file.

-= 1.4 =

-* Reverted answer file to PHP.
-As plain text file is visible from client side, that's not good.

-= 1.3 =

-* Use plain text file as answer file.

-= 1.2 =
-* File name sanitization added.

-= 1.1 =
-* The required WordPress version changed to 2.8 and higher.
-* cleanup() method added.